The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/comprehensive-guide-for-dnc-in-shadowbringers.md

 # Stat Tiering and Itemization for Dancer

 Determining what gear to wear can have an impact on the damage you do.
 I find itemization to be a very important topic for any DPS role because wearing a more optimal gear set can increase your damage without changing anything with regards to your rotation.
 Essentially, proper itemization increases your DPS before you even step into the fight.
+For more information on currently recommended Dancer gear and Best in Slot, see the [Best In Slot page](https://guides.xivresources.com/jobs/ranged/dancer/best-in-slot/).
+For specific stats and melds for certain fights and general meld priority, see the [Stats and Materia page](https://guides.xivresources.com/jobs/ranged/dancer/stats-and-materia/).
+Keep reading for an in-depth look at DNC stats and gear.

 Generally speaking, the damage increase you get from stats as DNC is ranked in order of: